The newest enterprise at The Promiseland Farm… GEESE!

 PORTABLE WAGON BASE

 The structure is roughly 7′ x 10.
-We built this portable goose wagon on the EZ-Haul Utility Wagon running gear and metal from FarmTek.
+We built this portable goose wagon on running gear.
 The coop is on wheels, for portability, and a deck that allowed the poop to fall through!
 The best part is we ordered it online and it was delivered to our door, easy peasy.

 Between a pond and drinking water, geese go through a lot of water.
 We needed a way to fill the water on the pasture, rain collection and a 65 gallon water storage tank from our local farm supply store was the answer.